Authors: Jerome C. Wegley and Jeffery D. Scibetta

 Laws of Intestacy

 Parents but no Children.
-If a decedent is not survived by any descendants but is survived by his spouse and by one or both of his parents, then the decedent’s surviving spouse is entitled to receive the first $30,000 plus one-half (1/2) of the decedent’s remaining assets.
+If a decedent is not survived by any descendants but is survived by their spouse and by one or both of their parents, then the decedent’s surviving spouse is entitled to receive the first $30,000 plus one-half (1/2) of the decedent’s remaining assets.

 If all of the descendants are also descendants of the surviving spouse, then the surviving spouse is entitled to receive the first $30,000 plus one-half (1/2) of the decedent’s remaining assets.